Larry Cohen, Chair/Founder of Naomi Ruth Cohen Institute for Mental health Education

 LEAD FELLOW: Claire Openshaw, MA, LCPC

-Claire is a Licensed Professional Counselor currently undergoing her PhD in Counselor Education and Supervision at The Chicago School of Professional Psychology.
-She has worked with individuals in outpatient, intensive outpatient, and inpatient settings, conducting child, individual family, and group therapy, as well as case management services.
-Claire has worked with individuals with a wide range of psychiatric disorders from various cultural backgrounds.
-Her clinical focus is on gender violence, spirituality, immigration, and trauma-related issues.
+Claire is a Licensed Clinical Professional Counselor currently undertaking her PhD in Counselor Education and Supervision at The Chicago School of Professional Psychology.
+She has been a Lead Fellow with the Naomi Ruth Cohen Institute for Mental Health Education since 2017.
+Claire has worked with individuals in outpatient, intensive outpatient, and inpatient settings; conducting child, individual, family, couple and group therapy, as well as case management services.
+She has clinical experience working with individuals with a wide range of psychiatric disorders, from various cultural backgrounds.
+Her clinical focus is on trauma, grief, and immigration-related issues.
 Claire works from a collaborative style, primarily adopting a Client-Centered, Relational-Cultural, and Adlerian Therapy approach with a focus on trauma-informed and mindfulness practices.
-Additionally, she has worked in many community service programs with at-risk youth, the elderly, HIV orphans, and survivors of sexual assault.
-Claire has been a fellow with the Naomi Ruth Cohen Institue for Mental Health Education since 2017.
+She is also a certified Mental Health First Aid Instructor.
+Additionally, Claire has engaged in many community service programs with at-risk youth, the elderly, and survivors of sexual assault.